 Con-way's trucking operations are capital-intensive, and its vast network of LTL service centers creates a sizable fixed-cost base that amplifies cyclicality.

-The intensifying truck driver shortage will probably place upward pressure on wages and recruiting costs in the years ahead.
+The intensifying truck driver shortage is placing upward pressure on wages and recruiting costs.
 Read more

 Con-way's senior management team has solid career experience in the trucking industry, and we think management is making progress in terms of optimizing the company's operating efficiency and profitability.
 Chief executive Doug Stotlar has been at the Read more

 Con-way is one of the largest less-than-truckload carriers in the United States, with 300-plus service centers and 9,300 tractors in its LTL segment, Con-way Freight.
 About Read more